avishek-sen-gupta/cobol-rekt/README.md

 - Operations like ```COMPUTE```, ```ADD```, ```SUBTRACT```, ```MULTIPLY```, and ```DIVIDE``` are converted into sequences of expressions with explicit assignments (to account for ```GIVIING``` phrases).
 - Any instructions not currently supported are converted into placeholder nodes.

-### Reducibility Testing (Experimental Feature)

-Reducibility is tested using interval analysis, specifically using the **repeated T1-T2 transform method**.

-See [IntervalAnalysisMain.java](smojol-toolkit/src/main/java/org/smojol/toolkit/examples/IntervalAnalysisMain.java) for an example.

 ### Basic Blocks (Experimental Feature)

-Basic Blocks are useful for analysing flow of the code without worrying about the specific computational details of the code.
+**Basic Blocks** are useful for analysing flow of the code without worrying about the specific computational details of the code.
 They are also useful (and the more pertinent use-case in our case) for rewriting / transpiling potential unstructured COBOL code (code with possibly arbitrary GOTOs) into a structured form / language (i.e., without GOTOs).

 Exposing basic blocks is done through the ```BuildBasicBlocksTask``` task.
 Note that this task does not actually output any artifacts, because it is intended for more internal analysis and transpilation (if I get to it at some point).
 Each ```BasicBlock``` contains a list of straight-line ```TranspilerInstruction```s.

+Note that if you use the ```BuildTranspilerFlowgraphTask``` task, Basic Blocks are automatically generated for you.

+### Reducibility Testing

+[TODO: Write about reducibility]

+#### Reducibility Testing using T1-T2 Transforms

+**Reducibility** is tested using interval analysis, specifically using the **repeated T1-T2 transform method**.

+See [IntervalAnalysisMain.java](smojol-toolkit/src/main/java/org/smojol/toolkit/examples/IntervalAnalysisMain.java) for an example.

+#### Reducibility Testing using DJ Graphs

+A second technique for testing reducibility follows the method outlined in [[Sreedhar-Gao-Lee, 1996]](https://dl.acm.org/doi/pdf/10.1145/236114.236115).
+- ```BuildDJTreeTask```: This creates the DJ tree using the dominator tree.
+It uses the output of the ```BuildDominatorTreeTask``` as its input.
+See [Dominator Analysis](#dominator-analysis) for more details.
+- ```ReducibleFlowgraphTestTask```: This is the actual test which determines if a flowgraph is reducible or not.

 ### Improper Loop Detection

+#### Improper Loop Heuristic using Strongly Connected Components

 **Strongly Connected Components** in a flowgraph represent the most general representation of looping constructs.
 Proper SCC's have only one node in them that can be the entry point for any incoming edge from outside the SCC.
 These are **natural loops**.
 Having multiple entry points implies that there are arbitrary jumps into the body of the loop from outside the loop, which makes the loop improper, and consequently the graph, irreducible.